Composite Examples of a Midlife Career Reset

 = Try this next week: Rewrite one resume bullet with an action verb + measurable outcome.

-5 candid, practical stories from midlife professionals who reset their careers without starting from scratch.
+5 practical composite examples for thinking through a midlife reset without starting from scratch.

 Quick take